 9.1 Hopin Indemnification.
 Hopin will indemnify Partner Indemnitees against all liabilities, losses, damages, costs or expenses (including, without limitation, reasonable fees and expenses of attorneys and consultants and court costs) arising out of a judicial, administrative, arbitration action, suit, claim, investigation, or proceeding, brought by a third party against Partner Indemnitees, alleging that Partner’s use of the Hopin API, Hopin SDK, or Hopin Marks in compliance with the Agreement, infringe or misappropriate a third party’s IP Rights.

 9.2 Partner Indemnification.
-Partner will indemnify Hopin Indemnitees against any and all third party claims, liabilities, losses, damages, costs or expenses (including, without limitation, reasonable fees and expenses of attorneys and consultants and court costs), alleging that Hopin’s use of the Partner API or Partner Marks in compliance with the Agreement, infringe or misappropriate a third party’s IP Rights.
+Partner will indemnify Hopin Indemnitees against all, liabilities, losses, damages, costs or expenses (including, without limitation, reasonable fees and expenses of attorneys and consultants and court costs), arising out of a judicial, administrative, arbitration action, suit, claim, investigation, or proceeding, brought by a third party against Hopin alleging that Hopin’s use of the Partner API or Partner Marks in compliance with the Agreement, infringe or misappropriate a third party’s IP Rights.

 9.3 Procedure.
 The indemnity obligations in the Agreement do not apply unless: (a) Indemnitee promptly notifies the Indemnitor of the threat or notice of a claim subject to Sections 9.1 and 9.2 of these Global Terms; (b) Indemnitor has the sole and exclusive control and authority to select defense attorneys, and defend or settle any such claim; provided that Indemnitor shall not settle or compromise any claim that results in liability or admission of any liability by Indemnitee without its prior written consent; and (c) Indemnitee cooperates with Indemnitor.
 An Indemnitee is entitled to participate in the defense of a claim at its own expense.
 Indemnitor shall pay any reasonable costs and expenses that Indemnitee incurs in connection with defense of the claim before Indemnitor assumes the defense, except with respect to any period during which the Indemnitee fails to timely notify Indemnitor of that claim.
 If both Parties are negligent or otherwise at fault or strictly liable without fault, then the Indemnitor shall indemnify Indemnitee only for the percentage of responsibility for the damage or injuries attributable to Indemnitor.